Matt Alt's Pure Invention

 It was one of these toys that attracted the attention of Mattel staff: a baby doll made by the Japanese firm Masudaya, spotted in a Japanese department store on an early research trip.
 It was essentially a cheaper version of the “Betsy Wetsy” doll, capable of “drinking” from a bottle and then “urinating” the contents out.
 (Side note: if I told you that Betsy Wetsy was next on the Hollywood movie development slate, would you believe me?
 Hold on to your diapers: it’s true.)
 What most impressed them about the baby doll was the quality of its clothing.
 This was key, because Barbie was a fashion doll, and precise sewing would be required to make her clothing fit in a stylish way.

 In her 2011 memoir Baabii to Watashi (“Barbie and Me”), Miyatsuka writes with great pride of her role in Barbie’s genesis.
 In the winter of 1957, Mattel sent a three-person team to Japan, consisting of the engineer Seymour Adler, the bilingual Frank Nakamura, and clothing designer Charlotte Johnson.
-KBK dispatched Miyatsuka, then a twenty five year old new hire, to meet them at Haneda airport.
+KBK dispatched Miyatsuka, then twenty five years old, to meet them at Haneda airport.